thzero/PongIt/README.md

 ## Requirements

-The updated repo requires the use of PR# (TBD).
+The updated repo requires the use of PR#27731 (https://github.com/godotengine/godot/pull/27731).
 This PR request implements new network capabilities; see the Updated Network Capabilities section.

 ## Updated Network Capabilities